sksry/drehmal-transposition/README.md

 **7. Were these questions actually asked?**

-Not the last one, for obvious reasons.
+Not the previous one, for obvious reasons.
 The rest were.

 **8. Is the description lore-accurate?**